Hercules and Love Affair (album)

-Hercules and Love Affair is the debut studio album by American electronic music band Hercules and Love Affair, released on March 10, 2008 by DFA Records.
+Hercules and Love Affair is the debut studio album by the American electronic music band Hercules and Love Affair, released on March 10, 2008, by DFA Records.
 The album was produced by Andrew Butler and Tim Goldsworthy.
 Andrew Raposo (of fellow DFA band Automato) and Tyler Pope (of !!!) contributed bass to the album, while Anohni co-wrote and performed vocals on select songs.